Maya Gods and Religious Beliefs

 The Popul Vuh is a 18th-century translation of the creation narrative of the Maya K’iche by Dominican friar Francisco Ximenez.
 Initially preserved through oral tradition, the Popol Vuh which translates as the “Book of Counsel” was written in the 16th century.
 Preclassic and Classic Maya art show that earlier and different versions of the myth existed.

-The Popol Vuh is made of five parts:
+The Popol Vuh is made up of five parts:

 - The preamble which explains the purpose of the book.